rub3n2000/parcelreactprojectbuilder/README.md

 You can then do localhost:5000/api/WeatherForecast?$Select=id to make sure odata is working.
 Frontend should be at any route that doesnt start with /api/.

+#### Dotnet React with auth.
+To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.

+Therefore you only have to run it the first time.

+After installing the packages do
+                npm run server
+To run the actual server serving the app.
+It will hot-restart when you change files in frontend, or backend.

+To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.